AlfredOnGitHub/tool/README.md

-# tool
+# Django testing

-Django WebApp but everyday gets harder.
+Just me pushing myself, but now with Django.